KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 #CHECK
 ------

-KPP is able to do a mass balance checking for all equations.
+KPP is able to do mass balance checks for all equations.
 Some chemical equations are not balanced for all atoms, and this might still be correct from a chemical point of view.
 To accommodate for this, KPP can perform mass balance checking only for the list of atoms specified in the :command:`#CHECK` section, e.g.:

 .. code-block:: console